handsontable/handsontable/docs/content/guides/internationalization/language.md

 ### Demo

-Please right click on a cell to see the translated context menu.
+To see the translated context menu, right-click on a cell.

 Language files were loaded after loading Handsontable.

 ::: only-for javascript
 ::: example #example1 :hot-lang